fullstack-storyteller/Notes/azure/3-azure-vm-service.md

 No infrastructure in 100% available at all times, so we should have room for mishaps.
 Azure provide Availability Sets to handle this problem.

 **If you have two or more instances deployed in the same Availability Set, you will get a SLA of 99.95% for Virtual Machine COnnecitivity to at least one instance.
 It is the user responsibility to assign the VMs in an Availibility Set.**
+Availibility Set is just another resource that Azure provides.
 Availibility Sets will ensure that the instances of VMs are assigned properly in:

 - Fault Domain
   > Any power outage or unforseen event leading to shutdown of the underlying physical infrastructure can be handled by handled if VMs are distributed accross multiple fault domains.
 Azure's Availibilty Sets handled this fine.